grafana/beyla/docs/sources/network/quickstart.md

 Under **Password / API token**, click **Generate now** and follow the instructions to create an API token.

-The **Environment Variables** will be populated with a set of standard OpenTelemetry environment variables which will provide the connection endpoint and credentials information for Beyla.
+The **Environment Variables** section is populated with a set of standard OpenTelemetry environment variables which provide the connection endpoint and credentials information for Beyla.

 ![OTLP connection headers](https://grafana.com/media/docs/grafana-cloud/beyla/quickstart/otlp-connection-headers.png)